The latest NJ Sensory Gyms to Explore with Your Child update is written by Lindsay Podolak.

 Do you feel like your little one is not reaching expected milestones, or have concerns about his or her development?
 If so, your child’s pediatrician may recommend programs such as Early Intervention, which provides support for children under three.
 Via Early Intervention, babies and toddlers learn skills that generally develop during the first three years of life.

-In most cases, therapy services for children are held at sensory gyms, at home, or both.
+In most cases, many hold therapy sessions for children either at sensory gyms or at home, or both.
 Sensory gyms offer specialized play equipment.
 Options such as modified swings, scooters, rock- climbing walls, and toddler-sized treadmills provide a variety of treatment activities.
 Here, pediatric therapists work with your child through play to improve and enhance their fundamental skills.
 In this article, we’re highlighting nine sensory gyms and their best qualities.